oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/learn_more/NetworkingScenarios.md

 Follow the below steps to export the Networking components that includes VCNs, Subnets, DHCP, DRG, Security List, Route Tables, DRG Route Tables, NSGs, etc to CD3 Excel Sheets and Terraform state.

-1. Use the _'CD3-Blank-Template.xlsx_' [Sample Templates](/cd3_automation_toolkit/example) to export the required resources into the Networking Tabs - VCNs, DRGs, VCN Info, DHCP, Subnets, NSGs, RouteRulesInOCI, SecRulesInOCI,DRGRouteRulesInOCI tabs.
+1. Use the 'CD3-Blank-Template.xlsx' (/cd3_automation_toolkit/example) to export the networking resources into the Tabs - VCNs, DRGs, VCN Info, DHCP, Subnets, NSGs, RouteRulesInOCI, SecRulesInOCI,DRGRouteRulesInOCI tabs.

 2. Execute the _setupOCI.py_ file with _non_gf_tenancy_ parameter value to _true_: